 Breast Asymmetry Correction Surgery

-Am I a good candidate for breast asymmetry surgery?
+Am I a good candidate for breast asymmetry correction surgery?

-Pregnancy: It is also important to inform Dr. Loghmanee or Dr. Cerio if you are currently pregnant or considering having children in the future.
-Pregnancy can cause unpredictable breast changes and could affect the long-term results of your surgery.
-Also, certain breast symmetry surgery techniques have better results than others if you wish to breastfeed in the future.
+Pregnancy: Pregnancy can cause unpredictable breast changes that could affect the long-term results of your surgery, so it is important to tell your doctor about any plans you have to conceive.
+It is also important to note that certain breast symmetry surgery techniques have better results than others for those planning to breastfeed in the future.

 Surgery and Recovery